win32service/website/service_library.md

 > Prerequisites : [Composer](https://getcomposer.org) is installed on your computer.

-After clone or download this repository open CMD window and go to the project directory.
+After clone or download the [repository](https://github.com/win32service/service-library) open CMD window and go to the project directory.
 Run this command for download needed dependencies:

 ```cmd